noir-lang/noir/docs/docs/developers/contracts/testing_contracts/main.md

 ## Examples

-You can find example tests in the [aztec-starter](https://github.com/AztecProtocol/aztec-starter/tree/main) repo as well as the [Aztec Boxes](https://github.com/AztecProtocol/aztec-packages/tree/master/boxes).
+You can find example tests in the [Aztec Boxes](https://github.com/AztecProtocol/aztec-packages/tree/master/boxes).
+You can also have a look at the [end-to-end tests](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/end-to-end).